-Bake, shake or break - and other applications for the FEM Programming project in TMA4220 - part 2 by Kjetil André Johannessen and Trond Kvamsdal TMA4220 - Numerical solution of partial differential equations using the finite element method 5: Do real-life experimentation using your FEM code In the second part of the problem set you are going to make use of your finite element library which you have now built.
-We are going to apply this to one of several real-life applications.
-The three first tasks introduce the main equations you can choose from - $\frac{\partial^2 u}{\partial t^2} = \alpha \nabla^2 u$ the heat equation - $abla \sigma(u) = -f$ the linear elasticity equation - $\rho \frac{\partial^2 u}{\partial t^2} = \nabla \sigma(u)$ the free vibration equation and include some very rough "getting-started" theory on these.
-After this, it follows other applications of the same equations, but ultimately you are free to choose and solve whatever problem you want at this stage.
-5.1: Making a princess cake (bake)
+Bake, shake or break - and other applications for the FEM Programming project in TMA4220 - part 2 by Kjetil André Johannessen TMA4220 - Numerical solution of partial differential equations using the finite element method 5: Do real-life experimentation using your FEM code In the second part of the problem set you are going to make use of your finite element library which you have now built.
+You are going to apply this to a real-life application.
+The first tasks introduce three different partial differential equations you can choose from, but you are not limited to these.
+In the final task, you are free to choose any PDE you want, but it will be up to you to find the neccessary theory to complete the project on this.
+The three presented equations are - $\frac{\partial u}{\partial t} = \nabla (\alpha \nabla u)$ the heat equation - $abla \sigma(u) = -f$ the linear elasticity equation - $ho rac{\partial^2 u}{\partial t^2} = abla oldsymbol{\sigma}(oldsymbol{u})$ the free vibration equation You are required to do one of the following 5 tasks.

-In this task you will take a deeper look into how to make a princess cake.
+5.1: Making a princess cake (bake) In this task you will take a deeper look into how to make a princess cake.
 The general idea is to bake the skirt in cake dough, turn this upside down, decorate the skirt and put a doll into the center such that it looks like she is wearing the skirt.
 You will be asked to model the cake dough during cooking and predict the temperature distribution in this.